Electrical and Electronic Engineering

 -

-Implementing a household account book program with the following functions:
+Implement a household account book program with the following functions:

 print the contents of all entries, add a new entry, delete or modify an entry,